There are many things needed to make online classes run smoothly and clearly for both teachers and students.

 Polar Response is basically a microphone’s directional sensitivity—how it picks up sounds in different directions.
 There are 3 common types of Polar Patterns that most microphones have: Omnidirectional, Bidirectional, and Unidirectional.

-An Omnidirectional Pattern is a microphone that is sensitive to sounds in all directions, meaning it will pick up sounds in any directions in the same caliber.
+An Omnidirectional Pattern is a microphone that is sensitive to sounds in all directions, meaning it will pick up sounds in any direction in the same caliber.

 A Bidirectional Pattern is a microphone that is sensitive to sounds in the front and back of the microphone, meaning the loudest noises that it will pick up will be coming from the front and back direction of the microphone.

 A Unidirectional Pattern is a microphone that is sensitive to sounds in one direction only, so if you are talking using the microphone make sure to use the side where it is sensitive to make out the most of it.
 This is a great polar pattern if you want to reduce background noises.

 Pick out the best polar patterns that will suit your environment, not all of the background noises are the same as others that is why carefully choose what will best suit your home conditions.

-These are some of the important factors that teachers need to take notes of when buying a microphone for online teaching.
+These are some of the important factors that teachers need to take note of when buying a microphone for online teaching.
 All of us must put an effort into making online classes work, and it should start by having clear communications between teachers and students so that effective teaching can be applied.